serxipc/vefa-srest/INSTALL.md

 # vefa-srest

+Install MySQL or use the supplied H2 database.
+Follow the instructions below.

 ### Install MySQL with database oxalis_test
 - install mysql
 - create database `oxalis_test` with one user `skrue` using password `vable`